9623D-Double-Vision/DoubleVisionNB/README.md

 The Elevation Bar is 11.63" off the ground as well as 21.89" in length.
 The Elevation Pole is 30.23" tall.
 Both the Elevation Bar and Pole are 2.38" in diameter.
 ![unnamed](https://content.vexrobotics.com/docs/23-24/vrc-overunder/online-manual/image/10.png)

 These structures allow teams to gain up to 20 points for the highest hang.
-An elevation Measurement Stick determines the robots' elevation tier.
+An elevation measurement stick determines the robot's elevation tier.
 Some teams won't have the mechanics needed to hang, giving the teams that do an advantage.

 ### Middle Barrier
 A barrier separates the field into two sides at the center.
 At any time, each team is allowed to traverse over the Middle Barrier to get to the other side.